 When you join the program, you can earn prenatal and newborn rewards to buy healthy items.

-If you have questions, please contact the Presbyterian Performance your call Monday through Friday (except holidays), between 8 a.m. and 5 p.m.
+If you have questions, please contact the Presbyterian Performance Improvement department.
+You can leave a message any time.
+We will return your call Monday through Friday (except holidays), between 8 a.m. and 5 p.m.